-Note: The use of aluminium pans may cause metallic marking of the pan supports.
-This does not affect the durability of the enamel and may be cleaned off with an appropriate metal cleaner.
+NOTE: The use of aluminium pans may cause metallic marking of the pan supports.
+This does not affect the durability of the enamel and may be cleaned off with a suitable metal cleaner.

-The Wok Cradle (optional extra)
+The Wok Cradle

 The wok cradle is designed to fit a 35 cm wok.
 If you use a different wok, make sure that it fits the cradle.
 Woks vary very widely in size and shape.
 It is important that the wok sits down on the pan support - however, if the wok is too small, the cradle will not support it properly (Fig. 2.9).